Loading...

 What is FarmTogether?

-FarmTogether provides investment opportunities for large and small, primarily accredited investors through its several programs.
-Investors who want to invest $3 million or more can be solo investors in bespoke farms.
+Through its several programs, FarmTogether provides investment opportunities for large and small, primarily accredited investors.
+Investors who want to invest $3 million or more can invest solo in bespoke farms.

 Accredited investors can invest in the Farmland Fund, a portfolio of sustainable institutional-grade farmland with a minimum investment of $100,000.
 Smaller investors can participate in crowdfunding farmland investing with a $15,000 minimum investment.
 Finally, investors can swap a property or business in a 1031 exchange to defer the capital gains taxation.